mit-acl/deep_panther/Readme.md

 You can also use policies trained using a static obstacle.
 Simply change the field `student_policy_path` of `simulation.launch`.
 The available policies have the format `A_epsilon_B.pt`, where `A` is the algorithm used: Hungarian (i.e., LSA), RWTAc, or RWTAr. `B` is the epsilon used.
 Note that this epsilon is irrelevant for the LSA algorithm.
 Check the paper for further details.

+If you want to use the expert, you first need to install a linear solver (see instructions below).
+Then, you can use the expert by simply setting `use_expert: true` and `use_student: false` in `panther.yaml`.

+If you want to introduce

 #### MATLAB (optional)

-If you want to modify the optimization problem, you will need to install MATLAB and then follow these steps:
+If you want to modify the optimization problem, you will need to have MATLAB installed, and follow these steps:

+First, when installing CasADi following the instructions above, you need to use `-DWITH_MATLAB=ON` instead of `-DWITH_MATLAB=OFF`.
+Then do the following:

 ```bash
 #Now, open MATLAB, and type this: